billymoon/monsieur/Readme.md

 ## Bigger, but equally polite brother of Sir - the polite development server

-- serves as plain or pre-processed on-the-fly: coffee-script, less, sass/scss, stylus, markdown, jade, slim
+- serves as plain or pre-processed on-the-fly: less, sass/scss, stylus, markdown, jade, slim
 - livereload
 - multiple and aliased server roots
 - path based proxy (useful to proxy to api server, or assets from live site)